wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 };
 ```

 One thing to keep in mind is that the access token by default has a short life expiration so you may need to refresh the access token prior to sending the request.
 You can do this by the `updateToken` method.
-The `updateToken` method returns a promise object which makes it easy to invoke the service only if the token was successfully refreshed and for example display an error to the user if it wasnâ€™t.
+The `updateToken` method returns a promise object which makes it easy to invoke the service only if the token was successfully refreshed and for example display an error to the user if it wasn¡¯t.
 For example:

 ```
 keycloak.updateToken(30).success(function() {